| issue | issue > bauck > USDA license

 Class B license: Breeder and Broker Kathy Bauck operated under a USDA Class B license: 41-B-0159 The USDA Class B license allowed Bauck to breed her own dogs as well as buy dogs or puppies from other breeders and then sell to pet stores throughout the United States.
 Due to the undercover investigation conducted by Companion Animal Protection Society (CAPS) of Kathy Bauck's practices as a large-scale dog breeder/broker, which resulted in Bauck's criminal conviction for animal torture, as well as previous charges for practicing veterinary medicine without a license, the USDA concluded Bauck was "unfit" to hold an Animal Welfare Act license because she had operated her kennel in a "criminally improper manner."
 (See links below.)
 Bauck's license was cancelled on August 16, 2010; however, the USDA "officially" terminated her license on June 7, 2010 for two years.
 (NOTE: Termination is not permanent.
 After two years, Bauck could re-apply for a USDA license.
 A breeder is permanently stopped from holding a USDA license if that license is revoked.
 This is why it's important to pay close attention to legal terms used — license cancellation vs. termination vs. revocation.)

-Bauck USDA license terminated for two years Terminating a pet dealer's license is an arduous process.
+Bauck USDA license terminated for two years Terminating a dealer's license is an arduous process.
 Many legal actions are submitted and a lot of time passes.
 In the case of Kathy Bauck, she appealed the USDA's decision to terminate her license.
 Some of the dates and filings are below:

 Based on the above decisions (and other factors), the USDA chose to terminate Kathy Bauck's Animal Welfare Act license.